GPU jobs

 GPU accelerated Python packages

 Some Python codes may make use GPU acceleration.
 Most commonly this will be via use of GPU-accelerated packages such as TensorFlow, PyTorch, Magma and many others.
-Jobs scripts should ensure that the appropriate version of environment modules are loaded, i.e. those which have a CUDA module as a dependency.
+Jobs scripts should ensure that the appropriate version of environment modules are loaded, i.e. those which have a CUDA module as a dependency or have CUDA suffixed to the module name.

-A suitable script is below, using TensorFlow as an example.
+A suitable script is below, using PyTorch as an example.

-Python script tf_gpu.py to test for GPU support in TensorFlow.
+Python script torch_gpu.py to test for GPU support in PyTorch.

-This trivial script imports the TensorFlow package and checks if the imported build of TensorFlow is built to use GPU acceleration.
+This trivial script imports the PyTorch package and checks if the imported build of has GPU acceleration available.

-print("Imported TensorFlow package was built with GPU support")
+print("Imported PyTorch package was built with GPU support")

 else:

-print("Imported TensorFlow package was NOT built with GPU support")
+print("Imported PyTorch package was NOT built with GPU support")

 This can be executed on a GPU node with the following SLURM job script.